donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-sd-card.md

 ---
-title:  "Linux Authentication With an SD Card"
+title:  "Linux authentication with an SD card"
 category: linux
 ---